SB2318/UltimateHealth/README.md

 ## Features:

-From the beginner's perspective, the]is project consists of three main modules: Article Section, Chat Section, and Podcasts.
+From the beginner's perspective, the project consists of three main modules: Article Section, Chat Section, and Podcasts.
 The Article Section includes:

 * Diseases-related information
 * General health-related guidance